canonical/lxd/doc/explanation/storage.md

 Storage buckets provide object storage functionality via the S3 protocol.

+They can be used in a way that is similar to custom storage volumes.
+However, unlike storage volumes, storage buckets are not attached to an instance.
-Each storage bucket is accessed directly by applications using its own URL.
+Instead, applications can access a storage bucket directly using its URL.

-Each storage bucket is assigned one or more access keys which are used by the applications to access it.
+Each storage bucket is assigned one or more access keys, which the applications must use to access it.